Pench Tiger Reserve — location and key facts

 Bus Terminal: Nagpur Bus Stand

 Travel to Nagpur by train, flight, or bus and proceed to your zone gate.
 Turia gate (85 km) and Karmajhiri gate (135 km) are accessible by taxi from Nagpur.
-For Jamtara gate, Chhindwara is the nearest town — approximately 60 km by road.
+For Jamtara gate, Chhindwara is the nearest town — approx. 60 km by road.